arleigh418/Web-Crawler/README.md

 # Web-crawler-with-Selenium
-This code is for web crawler with Selenium
+This code is for web crawler with Selenium,you should download chromedriver first

 Important!
 If this web update, it may need to be modified.